astronomer/astro-docs/ac/next/06_upgrade-ac.md

 A new version of the Astronomer Core image is released for every new version of Apache Airflow.
 We recommend regularly upgrading the Astronomer Core image to take advantage of new features and fixes.

-Use this guide to upgrade Astronomer Core both on your machine and in Docker.
+Use this guide to upgrade Astronomer Core both either on a virtual machine or on Docker.
 For more information on Astronomer Core's release cycle, read our [Release Reference].

 >**Note:** Upgrading to Astronomer Core's image for Airflow 2.0 requires additional steps and precautions, as Airflow 2.0 introduces some breaking changes.
 If you're upgrading from a pre-2.0 image to a 2.0+ image, we recommend following the preparation steps in the Apache Airflow [Upgrading to Airflow 2.0 guide](https://airflow.apache.org/docs/apache-airflow/stable/upgrading-to-2.html).

 ## Upgrade Astronomer Core via Python Package

-Before upgrading, make sure all of the following are true:
+Before upgrading, make sure both of the following are true:

-* Your Airflow meta database is backed up.
+* Your Airflow metadata DB is backed up.
 * All DAGs have been paused; nothing is currently running.

 Then, for each machine running Airflow: